 Capsaisin causes temporary irritation the trigeminal cells.

-This is false as the statement says 'damage'.
-This is not the same as a 'temprary irritation'.
+This is false as the statement says 'significant damage'.
+This is not the same as a 'temporary irritation'.

-Chilies can be part of a birds diet - T
+Chilies can be part of a birds diet - True

 Only mammals feel the burning effects; birds feel nothing.
 As birds are a better method of distributing the seeds, which pass intact through their guts

-All large chilies grow high off the ground - NG
+All large chilies grow high off the ground - Not Given

 The smaller chilies tend to be the hottest.
 This may reflect the fact that they tend to grow closer to the ground and are therefore more vulnerable to animals.

-We are told here that small chiles grow closer to the ground.
+We are told here that small chilies grow closer to the ground.
 It can be assumed then that many of the large ones are higher off the ground.

-People breed chilies for their heat - NG
+People breed chilies for their heat - Not Given

 The heat of a chili is measured on the Scoville scale.